 The Company leases its Corporate Headquarters and branch office facilities.
-The Company's Headquarters, located at 2454 McMullen Booth Road, Building C, in Clearwater, Florida, consist of approximately 15,000 square feet of office space at an annual rate of approximately \$20.00 per square foot.
-The current lease relating to this space expires in March 2013.
+The Company's Headquarters, located at 2454 McMullen Booth Road, Building C, in Clearwater, Florida, consist of approximately 15,000 square feet of office space leased at an annual rate of approximately \$21.00 per square foot.
+The current lease relating to this space was renewed in March 2013 and expired in March 2014 with an automatic one year extension.
+The Company is currently negotiating a new lease at the same location with a longer term.

-Each of the Company's 60 branch offices located in Alabama, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, Missouri, North Carolina, Ohio, South Carolina, Tennessee, and Virginia consists of approximately 1,200 square feet of office space.
+Each of the Company's 65 branch offices located in Alabama, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, North Carolina, Ohio, South Carolina, Tennessee and Virginia consists of approximately 1,200 square feet of office space.
 These offices are located in office parks, shopping centers or strip malls and are occupied pursuant to leases with an initial term of one to five years at annual rates ranging from approximately \$10.00 to \$35.00 per square foot.
 The Company believes that these facilities and additional or alternate space available to it are adequate to meet its needs for the foreseeable future.